Dhruv-2003/dhruv-2003.github.io/content/posts/climate-resillient-credit.md

 If you're working on similar problems, or have thoughts on making this more practical, I'd love to hear from you.

+connect with me on [twitter](https://twitter.com/0xdhruva) if you want to chat more about defi, smart contracts, or puzzles like these.

 ## Acknowledgments

 Thanks to [Vlad](https://x.com/Vladfdp) and [Tim Robinson](https://x.com/timjrobinson) for their feedback and insights on this post.